What is Dek or Subhed Is in Journalism?

 Why the misspelling?
-The same reason the word "lede," referring to an article's opening paragraph (or "graf") is spelled wrong: Copy editors would write such notations directly on printed proofs of newspaper pages, and by misspelling the terms, it was clear that this was an instruction or reference for the page layout editor or typesetter, not a missing word to be inserted into the copy itself.
+The same reason the word "lede," referring to an article's opening paragraph (or "graf") is spelled wrong: Copy editors write such notations directly on printed proofs of newspaper pages, and by misspelling the terms, make it clear that it was an instruction or reference for the page layout editor or typesetter, not a missing word to be inserted into the copy itself.

 What Makes a Dek

 In the early days of newspapers, one article might have several headlines and subheadlines stacked up on each other, in what became known as a "deck" or "dek."
 It's unusual for an article to have more than one headline and subheadline in modern newspapers since the news hole (the amount of physical space on the page for news copy) has grown smaller.